djcard/cbLetterdrop/README.md

 **collectionName** - The name of the collection in Postman.
 For an existing, this should match the existing name in order to prevent an "are you sure" prompt.

 **entryPoint** - Any part of the URL used to call an endpoint which is inherited by the module.
 For example, if the module is "v1" but the actual endpoint path is "api/v1", the entry point would be "api".

-moduleList - Optional.
-A list of modules to import from the router.
+**moduleList** - Optional.
+A list of modules from the router to use.

 **siteURL** - The value to use as the domain.
 This can be a literal domain name (i.e. http://mysite.com) or a variable ( i.e. {{API_URL}} ) which would be set in the collection or global scope of Postman.
 See https://learning.postman.com/docs/sending-requests/variables/variables/ for more information.